 During the five grueling legs across the Lone Star State, Cassidy and her untested rescue dragon maneuver harrowing obstacles and solve complicated riddles to unlock each new leg.
-All the while, FireCorp, an energy corporation built on dragon exploitation, does its worst to destroy her chances of winning—they’ll even kill her if they must.
+But FireCorp doesn’t want her to win, and they have the power to stop her.
 With her skittish pistol of a dragon, winning (or just surviving) will be tough unless Cassidy can team up with her fellow competitors.

 If she loses,

 FireCorp will buy up her family’s rescue and exploit their dragons for profit.